totem-tech/documentation/crowdfund-docs/old/dot-schedule.md

 The distribution is calculated on the three month moving average exchange rate for stability and for convenience, rather than external spot price accuracy.

 As a side effect however, fluctuations in spot market prices can expose arbitrage opportunities between the  currencies used to make contributions.
-These opportunities can be used to **increase Multiplier Acheivements** and overall level of TOTEM allocations.
+These opportunities can be used to **increase Multiplier achievements** and overall level of TOTEM allocations.
 Funds are not refundable once paid.

 > **For more information about how to exchange TOTEM after the Crowdfunding in the Totem Live App P2P OTC Marketplace please read the Crowdfunding FAQ.**